 Joining The Greater Baton Rouge Association of REALTORS® is easy, and an excellent choice for those wanting to make a career in real estate in our area.

 To join GBRAR first make sure that you’ve gotten your license to practice real estate in Louisiana.
 More information about obtaining a Louisiana real estate license is available from the Louisiana Real Estate Commission.

 You will be asked for membership fees and dues, prorated to the month in which you received your license.
-You can get an estimate of your fees and dues on our website.
-Again, this is only an estimate.
-Please contact Debra Bonfanti for a customized quote.
+Please contact Tracy email@example.com for a customized quote.

-Before becoming a member you will need to complete our two-part Orientation class, which consists of Indoctrination and Structural Measurement.
+Before becoming a member you will need to complete our online Orientation class.

 Benefits of GBRAR Membership